ikus060/minarca/doc/faq.md

 ## Is Minarca compatible with…?

-The Minarca client application works with Windows and Linux operating systems.
+The Minarca client works with Windows and Linux operating systems.
 We recommend the following configuration:

 * Windows 10 and 11